NeurodiverCity Sheffield

 Early Support Pathway

-Our early help provides information on local and national sources of support, including educational, practical, and emotional support.
-We also provide information designed for children of different ages.
-Parents and carers can access our support as follows and do not need to be referred for early help support:
+• Information on local and national sources of support, including educational, practical, and emotional support.
+We provide information designed for children of different ages.

 Post Diagnosis Pathway

-MAG (Managing ADHD Groups) Training
+MAG (Managing ADHD Group) Training

 Topics covered in this course include: